sematext/docs/docs/agents/sematext-agent/packages/configuration.md

  </div>
 </div>

-Some packages may include the list of configuration files (e.g. Debian packages).
+Some packages may include the a list of configuration files (e.g. Debian packages).
 To instruct the agent to track the configuration files, you can use the following settings.

 <div class="mdl-tabs mdl-js-tabs mdl-js-ripple-effect">
  <div class="mdl-tabs__tab-bar">